johnny353535/yoi/src/components/verticalmenu/verticalmenu.md

 </ul>
 ```

-## Sub Menus
+## Submenus

-A `.verticalMenu` instance may have up to three levels of nested sub verticalMenus.
-See the folowing example.
+A `.verticalMenu` instance may have up to two levels of submenus:

-<p class="hint hint--primary"><b>Limited Nesting</b> In order to not break the layout, please make sure you only nest up to three levels deep, like in the following example.</p>

 ```html
 <!-- example -->